Multiplier ideals and klt singularities via (derived) splittings

 \begin{prop}[cf. \cite{dFH09} Proposition 4.7] Let $X$ be a normal, excellent, noetherian scheme over $\Spec\bQ$ with a dualizing complex and $I=\prod\sJ_k^{a_k}$ be a formal effective $\bQ$-linear combination of ideal sheaves on $X$.
 The collection $\{\sJ_m(X,I)\}_{m\geq1}$ has a unique maximal element. \end{prop} \begin{proof} Fix $\pi:Y\to X$ a proper birational morphism of normal, excellent, noetherian schemes over $\Spec\bQ$ with dualizing complexes.
 We first note that $K_{m,Y/X}\leq K_{mq,Y/X}$ for all $m,q$ positive integers as $mv^\natural(D)\geq v^\natural(mD)$.
 Thus $\sJ_m(X,\Delta)\subseteq\sJ_{mq}(X,\Delta)$ and the existence of a unique maximal element follows by noetherianity. \end{proof}

 \begin{definition} Let $X$ be a normal, excellent, noetherian scheme over $\Spec\bQ$ with a dualizing complex and $I=\prod\sJ_k^{a_k}$ be a formal effective $\bQ$-linear combination of ideal sheaves on $X$.
 We call the unique maximal element of $\{\sJ_m(X,I)\}_{m\geq1}$ the \emph{multiplier ideal of the pair} $(X,I)$ and denote it $\sJ(X,I)$.
-When $I=\cO_X$, we call this unique maximal element the \emph{multiplier ideal} of $X$ and denote it by $\sJ(X)$. \end{definition}
+When $I=\cO_X$, we call this unique maximal element the \emph{multiplier ideal} of $X$ and denote it by $\sJ(X)$.
+If $\sJ(X)=\cO_X$, we say that $X$ has \emph{klt type}. \end{definition}

 \begin{remark} For sufficiently divisible $n$, $\sJ(X)=\sJ(\omega_X,(\omega_X^{(-n)})^{1/n})$.
 To see this, let $\pi:Y\to X$ be a log resolution of $(X,\cO_X(-nK_X))$ and note that

 \end{remark}